 Insert: The Most Obvious Answer Ever Received In Our Lives.

 Without question, we knew God had two kids for us, so this referral for just one was terribly confusing.
 We were starved for clarity, staring at each other like one of us had an explanation, the key to unlocking this baffling development.
+Do we accept it?
+Do we wait?
 Our strategy has been, “Go back to what you know for sure.
 What was the last thing you heard?”
 The marching orders for two children was iron-clad, so I went three weeks back to those dark days full of prayer and sorrow.
 I confirmed the dates then searched this beautiful girl’s file:

 It was the week she was brought to the orphanage.